 In response, Council proposes a zero percent increase in the rate in the dollar.
-Council also provides a decrease of -9% for residential, -2.5% for primary production and -4% commercial/industrial properties resulting in an increase of 2.25% to the total general rates revenue raised or an average rate increase of 2.05%.
+Council also provides a decrease of -9% for residential, -2.5% for primary production and -4% commercial/industrial properties resulting in an increase of 1.51% to the total general rates revenue raised or an average rate increase of 1.37%.

-Council continues to assist new businesses in our district Business and Residential Development Support Policy offerina incentives such as short-term rate rebates and reductions to planning and/or building fees.
-In further consideration of financial hardship Council has increased rate remissions by more than 9% for eligible ratepayers on fixed incomes such as pensioners and self-funded retirees.
+Council continues to assist new businesses in district Business and Residential our Development Policy offering Support incentives such as short-term rate rebates and reductions to planning and/or building fees.
+In further consideration of financial Council has increased hardship rate remissions by more than 9% for eligible ratepayers on fixed incomes such as pensioners and self-funded retirees.